 Robotic tool path motion for dies is typically programmed in one of two ways:

-2. Manual Touch-up – Moving the robotic head to each point and saving the position manually.
+- Manual Touch-up – Moving the robotic head to each point and saving the position manually – this does not require a CAD model from our vendor.

 Advantages of Tool Path Software Programming Over Manual Touch-up